 Why I created UTB

-Over the past few years, by the grace of God we have seen a few people come into the church from secular backgrounds and turn to Christ.
+Over the past few years, by the grace of God we have seen a few people come into our church from secular backgrounds and turn to Christ.
 I have been involved in leading outreach and discipleship courses with them.
 One of the things which I’ve noticed is that many people who come to faith now have got virtually no understanding of the Christian faith or the Bible.
-I believe that the church needs to be intentional about teaching people the faith, rather than simply assuming people will pick things up over time through listening to sermons or even home groups.
+It’s been a real struggle to get any of them to come to church regularly, especially younger people with families, and many of them drift away after a while.
+(Conversations with other church leaders from across the UK suggest that we are far from alone in having this problem).

 Where UTB is coming from